 The seat pitch in Economy is 31″ (78cm).

-So you get an extra foot of space, which for me at 5'8″, is more than enough to fully stretch my legs out.
+So you get an extra foot of space, which is more than enough for me at 5'8″ to stretch my legs out fully.

 The seating configuration in Premium is 2-3-2, whereas it's a more crowded 3-3-3 in Economy.

-The most significant difference with the Premium seats is that you have a leg rest that you can pop-up.
+The most significant difference with the Premium seats is that you have a leg rest to pop up.

 Combined with the recline, you're not going to get to a lie-flat position as you look for in Business class on other carriers.
 However, it does provide added comfort over the Economy seat.